 Course/Lab Packet: This is for sale through the bookstore (\$18.50).
-I'll also be posting a version of this on Canvas.
 Students will need copies of this to complete and submit work.
-The packet for sale through the bookstore (link below) is a loose-leaf, three-hole punched packet meant to be put into a three-ring binder.
+The packet for sale through the bookstore is a loose-leaf, three-hole punched packet meant to be put into a three-ring binder.
 Students will be removing pages of the packet for grading.
 Please purchase a medium-sized three ring binder for storing this packet.